ioBroker/dm-utils/README.md

 - `status` (optional): the current status of the device, which has to be an object containing:
     - `connection` (string): alowed values are: `"connected"` / `"disconnected"`
     - `rssi` (number): rssi value of the connection
-    - `battery` (boolean / number): if boolean: false: Battery empty.
-If number: battery level of the device (shows also a battery symbol at card)
+    - `battery` (boolean / number): if boolean: false - the battery is empty.
+If number: the battery level of the device (shows also a battery symbol on the card)
     - `warning` (boolean / string): if boolean: true indicates a warning.
 If a string: shows also the warning with mouseover
 - `actions` (array, optional): an array of actions that can be performed on the device; each object contains:
     - `id` (string): unique identifier to recognize an action (never shown to the user)